-Please note that according to this A5 Form, the successful applicants - subject to the outcome of the risk assessment8 performed by GSA on a case by case basis - may be required to send a number of supporting documents related to aspects of the Declaration of Honour before the respective grant agreement can be signed.
+Please note that according to this A5 Form, the successful applicants may be required to send a number of supporting documents related to aspects of the Declaration of Honour before the respective grant agreement can be signed.
 Collecting these supporting documents may take some time and applicants shall ensure their timely availability for performing this requirement accordingly.
 Applicants shall approach the GSA in due time in case they are of the opinion that certain points of the declaration are not applicable to them (e.g. due to their legal structure).